Bernhard's comets and asteroids IAU codes: B82 Maidbronn (retired) and K87 Dettelbach Vineyard Observatory

 enables the fully automatic observation of the planning proposal, even with German mounts.

-NEO Planner supports up to five cameras and devices.
+NEO Planner supports up to five cameras and devices per observatory.
 The Execute Search Window supports searching for new objects with a mosaic display of the star background.

 Any deep sky object can also be displayed and selected in this window.